 - Work experience must be related to one of the areas we offer placements in: Finance, Event Management, HR, IT, Law, Marketing/Communications or Non-Profit.

 - Voluntary/unpaid work can count towards the required 12 months.

 - Retail, restaurant, bar/pub work cannot be counted.

 - Work experience must be acquired outside of the US.

 This is a non-negotiable requirement of the US State Department for the specific Trainee J-1 Visa offered to Mountbatten participants.

 If you are unsure whether your experience meets these requirements, please contact your local admissions office providing information of your employment to date.

-The Mountbatten Institute provides no English language training.
+The Mountbatten Program provides no English language training.
 Highly proficient verbal and written English language skills are required for both the classroom and the workplace.
 The ability to communicate clearly using professional English plays a significant role when interviewing for placement in London or New York.
 For candidates whose first language is not English, any of the following certificates or scores may be provided to serve as a guideline for proficiency to begin the application process:

 - IELTS (academic) 6.5 overall with not less than 5.5 in any section